Skip to main content

 SUMMARY: This engineering analysis by Pratik V. Padghane explains the 7 truths of Bitcoin, highlighting its Ponzi structure, environmental costs, and political capture as of 2025.
 AUTHOR: Pratik V. Padghane.
 TOPIC: Engineering analysis of Bitcoin and Cryptocurrencies.

-This got me wondering: Is this, really, the future of finance?
+This should get us wondering: Is this, really, the future of finance?

 This question isn't just for investors.
 It's for every citizen of every country that will be affected by this "future."

-As an engineer, I can tell you the answer isn't a simple "yes" or "no." It's a complex, 15-year story that has transformed from a small techno-revolution into a powerful global-wealth-extraction machine.
+As an engineer, I can tell you the answer isn't a simple "yes" or "no." It's a complex, sixteen-year story that has transformed from a small techno-revolution into a powerful global-wealth-extraction machine.
+However, in this post, I'll focus on the key truths that I've uncovered in my analysis.

 Truth 1: The Ponzi Structure is a Mathematical Reality

 This is the harshest and the most important truth.
-When you buy $100,000 of Bitcoin, where does that money go?
+When you buy Bitcoin, where does your money go?

-• Electricity & Operations: For every Bitcoin mined, a miner has immediate cash costs that average around $40,000 to $60,000 for power and facility upkeep.
+• Electricity & Operations: For every Bitcoin mined, miners had immediate cash costs that averaged around $40,000 to $60,000 for power and facility upkeep.

 • Hardware Depreciation: The specialized "ASIC" computers they use become obsolete in just 1.5-2 years, representing additional cost of another $30,000 to $40,000 per coin.

-The miner's only hope for profit is to sell the next Bitcoin they mine.
-Your only hope for profit is to find a "greater fool" willing to pay you more than $100,000.
+In short, the miner's only hope for profit is to sell the next Bitcoin they mine.
+Your only hope for profit is to find a "greater fool" willing to pay you more the same Bitcoin than what you paid.

 This is the exact mathematical structure of a Ponzi scheme: a system with no productive value, where all returns are paid to early investors using the money from new investors.
 It requires constant new money just to keep the price from collapsing under the miners' massive, relentless selling pressure.